 High level northbound interface specification [authors: Ashiq + Ryota]

+…

 Faults [author: Gerald]

 Faults in the listed elements need to be immediately notified to the VNFM in order to perform an immediate action like live migration or switch to a hot standby entity.
 In addition, a maintenance action should be triggered to, e.g., reboot the server or replace a defect hardware element.